yashsinha501/url-shortner/README.md

 - Delete or edit your URLs anytime.
 - Generate QR codes for your shortened links.
 - View analytics such as the number of clicks and the browser type.
-- Organize your links into groups.
-- Invite people via UTM and get points.
-- Protect your links with passwords.
-- User authentication using Email-password and Google OAuth2.0.
-- Payment integration.

 ## Tech Stacks
 MongoDB, JavaScript, Node.js, Express.js, React.js, Redux, RESTful APIs, Chart.js, HTML, CSS